 FREE Wide Open Bluegrass Street Festival

-The bluegrass tide spills over into downtown Raleigh as more than 50 bands perform on four stages along Fayetteville Street.
-Performers include a broad mix of local, national, and international talent.
-The dance tent will feature clogging performances, participatory square dances, and late-night open dancing Friday and Saturday nights.
+The bluegrass tide spills into downtown Raleigh as more than 90 bands perform on six stages along Fayetteville Street.
+Performers include local, national, and international talent.
+The dance tent features clogging performances, participatory square dances, and late-night open dancing Friday and Saturday nights.
 Near the convention center, don’t miss the youth music stage - situated on the outdoor plaza at the Convention Center.
-Bands performing here are being selected by the IBMA Youth Council, with media sponsorship from KIX 102.9.
-Members of these groups will be mostly high school and college students.
-Also on the outdoor plaza at the Convention Center, look for the temporary Banjostand, created by artist Bland Hoke out of recycled banjo parts.
+Bands performing here selected by the IBMA Youth Council, Also on the Convention Center Plaza, snap and share a photo at the Banjostand, created by artist Bland Hoke out of recycled banjo parts.
 See the Live Performance Schedule here.

 Free Access to the Raleigh Convention Center Friday & Saturday

 Folks who come downtown for the StreetFest will also be welcomed to explore additional free events happening in the Raleigh Convention Center - there will be some free indoor performances, jamming, the youth room, and more.
 Plus, the IBMA exhibit hall will once again feature major instrument manufacturers and dozens of bluegrass-oriented businesses will have their wares displayed for all to see – and touch – throughout the day.

 North Carolina Whole Hog Barbecue State Championship